alfwatt/KitBridge/README.md

     @interface ExampleController : NSViewController <NSTableViewDataSource, NSTableViewDelegate>
     @property(nonatomic,retain) IBOutlet NSTableView* tableView;
     #endif
-    /* Note the seperate #if blocks, #elif confuses the Interface Builder in Xcode You may also have to swap the order of the blocks at design time, when setting up the xibs */
+    /* Note the seperate #if blocks, #elif confuses the Xcode indexer You may also have to swap the order of the blocks at design time, when setting up the xibs */
     #if IL_UI_KIT
     @interface ExampleController : UIViewController <UITableViewDataSource, UITableViewDelegate>